What are subject and object?

 What are the subject and object in a sentence?

-Many sentences contain subjects, verbs and objects.
+All sentences contain subjects and verbs and some also contain objects.

 In the following sentence:

 The man is the subject because he is doing something (eating a cream cake).
 The word 'ate' is the verb.
 The cream cake is the object.
 (Find out more about verbs and direct objects in our parents' guide to transitive and intransitive verbs.)

 What is subject-verb agreement?

 Singular subjects need singular verbs (a dog loves a bone); plural subjects need plural verbs (dogs love a bone).
 This is called subject-verb agreement.